Jamie95187/CV/README.md

 I am an enthusiastic, energetic full stack developer, with a strong passion in problem solving.
 My devotion towards finding solutions instinctively led me to engage myself in the world of coding.
 The limitless possible resolutions to a given project intrigues me.

 My strong numerical background combines robust technical solutions which I love to integrate into my code.
-I am super passionate about writing readable, testable, adpatable code.
-I have recently finished a a high intensity developer course at [Makers Academy](https://makers.tech/).
+I am super passionate about writing readable, testable, adaptable code.
+I have recently finished a high intensity developer course at [Makers Academy](https://makers.tech/).

 ## Skills